New Spring 2020 Services

-Classes will be split into beginner, intermediate / advanced and will be done on Zoom in small groups so you can see our IMDT qualified trainers and they can see you to help too!
+Classes are split into beginner, intermediate / advanced and are held on Zoom in small groups so you can see our IMDT qualified trainers and they can see you to help too!
 So, a great time to either introduce the basics or really polish your dogs training to advanced level!

 The cost is just £10.00 per session.
 Come for just one or as many as you like!
 All you need is a Wi-Fi connection and a phone / laptop.
 And a dog!

 As always, training is a family matter and all members of the family are encouraged to join in!
 Just message us to book and we can chat you through sorting out the techie bits.
-If you were due to come to physical classes and have prepaid of course we can switch you to online.
 See you there!

 - Stimulation & Socialisation Tips!